arkabagchi1993/GROMACS_Files/README.md

 4. Download the .zip folder
 (Sometimes you will not be able to download the .zip file, then follow these instructions:

 i.
-In your working directory, type "wget <URL of the Swissparam result page> (This will download a file named "index.html". ii.
+In your working directory, type "wget <URL of the Swissparam result page> (This will download a file named "index.html".

+ii.
 Open this index.html file with "nano" or any other text editor of your choice.
-To open the file with nano, type "nano index.html". iii.
-In this file, you will find a line, ""Results can be found in the following zip file: <a class="sib_link" href="http://www.swissparam.ch/results/514710792/<filename>.zip"><filename>.zip</a>. <br><br>"".
+To open the file with nano, type "nano index.html".

+iii.
+In this file, you will find a line, ""Results can be found in the following zip file: <a class="sib_link"href="http://www.swissparam.ch/results/514710792/<filename>.zip"><filename>.zip</a>. <br><br>"".

 (Where 'filename' will be the name of your .mol2 file).
-From this line copy the ""http://www.swissparam.ch/results/514710792/<filename>.zip"" part. iv.
+From this line copy the ""http://www.swissparam.ch/results/514710792/<filename>.zip"" part.

+iv.
 Now exit the text editor and in your working directory, type "wget <the link you just copied>" (Eg: wget http://www.swissparam.ch/results/514710792/LIG.zip)

 v.
-This will now download a .zip file vi.
-To unzip the .zip file, type "unzip <filename>.zip vii.
+This will now download a .zip file

+vi.
+To unzip the .zip file, type "unzip <filename>.zip

+vii.
 Make sure now you have the LIG.pdb, LIG.itp in your working directory.